resource-watch/slate/source/includes/api/_vocabulary.md

 This set of endpoints will allow you to create a new vocabulary/tags for a resource.

-The request body must contain both an array of tags, and the `application` under which the vocabulary/tags are being created.
+The request body must contain both an array of tags and the `application` under which the vocabulary/tags are being created.
 If a vocabulary with the same name already exists for the specified application, you will get an error message

 - you can use the update endpoints to modify an existing vocabulary.